muratk5n/thirdwave/en/README.md

 The EU is usually ahead on this stuff..
 Individual countries are advancing, some in a big way, but the EU level needs some more push?

-"US Inflation Reduction Act’s 'clear and simple' rules for green H2 throw a harsh light on EU’s strict additionality requirements, says trade association [Hydrogen Europe, Chatzimarkakis]"
+H2 Central: "US Inflation Reduction Act’s 'clear and simple' rules for green H2 throw a harsh light on EU’s strict additionality requirements, says trade association [Hydrogen Europe, Chatzimarkakis]"

 ---